arrange(filter(select(penguins, species, body_mass_g), species == "Adelie"), body_mass_g)15 Pipes and composition

 15.1 The problem with nesting

 Real analysis chains multiple operations.
-Suppose you want to take the penguins data, keep only Adelie penguins, select two columns, and sort by body mass.
+Take the penguins data, keep only Adelie penguins, select two columns, sort by body mass.
 Without pipes, you have three choices.

 Nesting: read inside-out, right-to-left.

-This works for two functions.
-At three, it’s hard to read.
-At five, it’s unreadable.
+This works for two functions, but at three it strains, and at five you are matching parentheses like a Lisp programmer on a bad day.
 The first operation you want to happen (select) is buried deepest inside the expression.

 Intermediate variables: name every step.